Judy McCrary Koeppen

 As I see it, a child with SPD may by hypersensitive, hyposensitive, or a mixture of both.
 The hypersensitive child may experience flavors, textures, temperatures, and smells to a degree that is not perceived by most others, or they may under experience them.
 The smell and texture of grilled chicken may elicit the same noxious sensory response as being stuck in a room with skunk stench.
 “GET OUT OF HERE!” is the message the body will send.
 The hyposensitive child may seek out strong flavors and crunchy, hard textures to make up for experiences they are missing.
 They may like spicy food, sour flavors (lemon, vinegar), and only crunchy foods.

 Food choices are based on individual children’s sensory experiences.
 Foods providing a favorable sensory experience will be selected over those that provide a noxious sensory experience.
 Because a child with SPD can have eating experiences that are altered and different from their parents’, it can be very difficult to understand their preferences.

-Children with autism can have SPD, but autism has its own factors that can contribute to picky eating.
-Children with autism are often uncomfortable with a change in routine.
+Autistic children can have SPD, but autism has its own factors that can contribute to picky eating.
+Autistic children are often uncomfortable with a change in routine.
 This preference for sameness can show up at meal time as well.
 Children may want foods to be from same container, the same brand, served on the same plate.
-So they may want a steady diet of McDonalds chicken nuggets (no other brand), Snapple raspberry tea (only from the Snapple bottle), and Dannon vanilla yogurt (no other brand or flavor) served on the same plate.
+So they may want a steady diet of McDonald’s chicken nuggets (no other brand), Snapple raspberry tea (only from the Snapple bottle), and Dannon vanilla yogurt (no other brand or flavor) served on the same plate.